Hammond, Indiana: History

 The first European-descended residents arrived around 1847 to settle on land between the Grand and Little Calumet Rivers, on the south end of Lake Michigan.
 Those first residents were German immigrant farmers looking for land and opportunity.
 Before that time, the area was a crossroad for Indian tribes, explorers, stagecoach lines, and supply lines to the West.
 Convenient location and abundant fresh water from Lake Michigan led to the beginning of Hammond's industrialization in 1869 with the George H. Hammond Company meat-packing plant following merchants and farmers to the area.
 Hammond was incorporated on April 21, 1884, and was named after the Detroit butcher.

 Hammond is one of the oldest cities in Lake County, with Crown Point being the oldest (established in 1834).

 According to the Encyclopedia of Chicago, George Henry Hammond, a pioneer in the use of refrigerated railcars for the transport of fresh meat, first used this method with his small packing company in Detroit, Michigan.
 In 1868, Hammond received a patent for a refrigerator car design.
 In the early 1870s, he built a new plant in northern Indiana along the tracks of the Michigan Central Railroad.
 By 1873, the George H. Hammond Co. was selling $1 million worth of meat a year; by 1875, sales were nearly $2 million.
 The company's large packing house in Hammond rivaled those located at the Union Stock Yard in Chicago.
 By the middle of the 1880s, when it built a new plant in Omaha, Nebraska, Hammond was slaughtering over 100,000 cattle a year and owned a fleet of 800 refrigerator cars.
 After Hammond died in 1886, the company became less important and no longer challenged the giant Chicago packers, which acquired Hammond at the turn of the century and merged it into their National Packing Co.

 The Hammond Whiting and East Chicago Electric Railway Company trolley service ran from 1893 to 1940.

+The Lake County Superior Court House mass shooting took place on December 4, 1916.
+A former U.S. Civil War cavalry veteran named Mike Inik shot three people, one of whom was Judge Greenwood.
+The motive for the attack was reportedly related to Inik attempting to force the company Standard Oil to pay him $4,000,000 in compensation after he was injured in an oil refinery accident.
+When the court dismissed his claim as outlandish, Inik allegedly spent nearly 20 years collecting revolvers and sabers from the U.S. military.
+He later carried out the attack with the intention of killing Judge Greenwood.
+After the shooting, Inik was apprehended by police and sent to Michigan State Prison.
+He eventually died there in 1945 and was reportedly buried in the prison's cemetery.